okta/okta-developer-docs/packages/@okta/vuepress-site/authentication-guide/implementing-authentication/auth-code-pkce/index.md

 ### 4. Next Steps

 When your application passes a request with an `access_token`, the resource server will need to validate it.
-For more on this, see [Validating Access Tokens](/authentication-guide/tokens/validating-access-tokens/).
+For more on this, see [Validate Access Tokens](/docs/guides/validate-access-tokens/).

 ### Examples